mkonkel/DecomposeNavigation/README.md

 That's all!
 We can now run the application on both Android and iOS devices and expect same behaviour!

 ![Navigation](/blog/images/3_navigation.gif "Navigation")

+### Summary
+The `Decompose` is a powerful library that can be used in compose multiplatform application that supoorts Android, iOS, WEB and Desktop.
+It is separated from the UI code and handled by the common shared logic.
+It's pretty straightforward and easy to use and can be customized to fits your needs.
+You definitely should give it a try!